 We may encounter unforeseen situations in the manufacturing and assembly of our products that would result in delays or shortfalls in our production.
-In addition, our production processes and assembly methods may have to change to accommodate any significant future expansion of our manufacturing capacity.
-If we are unable to keep up with demand for our products, our revenue could be impaired, market acceptance for our products could be adversely affected and our customers might instead purchase our competitors' products.
-Our inability to successfully manufacture our products would have a material adverse effect on our operating results.
+In addition, our production processes and assembly methods may have to change to accommodate any significant future expansion of our manufacturing capacity, which may increase our manufacturing costs, delay production of our products, reduce our product margin and adversely impact our business.
+If we are unable to keep up with demand for our products by successfully manufacturing and shipping our products in a timely manner, our revenue could be impaired, market acceptance for our products could be adversely affected and our customers might instead purchase our competitors' products.